-- Breathe naturally while resting the body’s weight on the ground.
+- Breathe normally while resting the body’s weight on the ground.

-- Exhale slowly while relaxing and de-stressing all the body parts.
+- Slowly exhale while relaxing and de-stressing all the body parts.

-- This is the best relaxing yoga for kids.
+- This is the best relaxing yoga pose for kids.

-Benefits: Keeps the heart rate and blood pressure low; less tension of muscles; low metabolic rate; helps reduce insomnia, anxiety, and fatigue; improves productivity, memory and concentration.
+Possible benefits: Keeps the heart rate and blood pressure low; less tension of muscles; low metabolic rate; helps reduce insomnia, anxiety, and fatigue; improves productivity, memory, and concentration.

 10. Chair pose (Utkatasana)

-A great workout for the legs, arms and the heart, the chair pose is one of the most constructive yoga poses.
+The chair post is a workout for the legs, arms, and the heart, and is believed to be one of the most constructive yoga poses.

 How to do: